natesway/stream-schedule/README.md

 Stuff I want to add
 - [x] Custom fonts
 - [x] A so far working menu selection system
-- [ ] A chat feature
-- [ ] A password generation feature
-- [ ] A account system feature
-- [ ] A Riiconnect24 friend code sharing page
+- [ ] redesign complete
-- [ ] A working date and time system on the website (eg. when night dark mode, when day light mode)
+- [ ] fix previous issues that plagued the website
-- [ ] A game username sharing feature
+- [ ] promote my version of psych engine when its READY